5 Common Causes of Resistance to Change in Organizations

 It’s easy to get excited about making changes in an organization when you’re the force behind the change, but everyone else may not share your enthusiasm.

 Some people are digging in their heels and refusing to adopt the new system.
 Others are frustrated and confused by the software but are afraid to speak up.
 Meanwhile, morale is low, and tensions are high.
-If the situation is mishandled, the transition to Oracle CRM is bound to fail.
+If the situation is mishandled, the transition to the new CRM is bound to fail.

 While resistance is inevitable, it’s not insurmountable.
 To overcome it, you must understand the reasons behind the resistance and work to get past them.

 What Is Resistance to Change?

 Resistance to change is the reluctance of adapting to change when it is presented.
 Employees can be either overt or covert about their unwillingness to adapt to organizational changes.
 This can range from expressing their resistance publicly to unknowingly resisting change through their language or general actions.

 Download our pack of six change management templates to kick start your change intiatives

 5 Most Common Reasons for Organizational Change Resistance in 2022

 While there can be an endless number of reasons why an employee is resistant to organizational change, here are the five most common reasons.